 This is a great option for many who are wanting to get down and dirty with the cryptocurrency trading industry, as people who want to trade may find platforms to be more preferable in order to get the most bang for their buck.
 Moreover, you can see exactly how the market values Litecoin at that very moment.

 When you want to buy or sell LTC, you can either set a specific price or a minimum and maximum range.
 When someone else matches the bid, the trade is made.
 From there, you just need to wait for your trade to be processed and confirmed.
 After confirmation, you will have access to your LTC.

-Trading platforms like Kraken may offer a few options on how to buy Litecoin: Some will let you link your credit card, bank account, or PayPal account directly to the exchange so you can transfer a designated amount of your fiat currency to the exchange to buy Litecoin directly.
+Trading platforms like Etoro and Coinbase may offer a few options on how to buy Litecoin: Some will let you link your credit card, bank account, or PayPal account directly to the exchange so you can transfer a designated amount of your fiat currency to the exchange to buy Litecoin directly.
 You can also use other cryptocurrencies like Bitcoin and Ethereum to purchase Litecoin through your Litecoin wallet.

 Keep in mind that most if not all trading platforms will also have a transaction fee that will be charged in cryptocurrency.
 When you look into what the transaction fee costs, be sure to convert the cryptocurrency fee into a fiat currency value so you know if it is or isn’t acceptable for you.